Discretionary Entrance applicants

 |Bachelor of Music (BMus)||80||Minimum 16 NCEA credits in Music.||

-The Bachelor of Architectural Studies (BAS), Bachelor of Engineering (Honours) (BE(Hons)), Bachelor of Health Sciences (BHSc), Bachelor of Nursing (BNurs), and Bachelor of Urban Planning (Honours) (BUrbPlan(Hons)) programmes do not accept Discretionary Entrance applicants.
+The Bachelor of Advanced Science (Honours) (BAdvSci(Hons)), Bachelor of Architectural Studies (BAS), Bachelor of Engineering (Honours) (BE(Hons)), Bachelor of Health Sciences (BHSc), Bachelor of Nursing (BNurs), and Bachelor of Urban Planning (Honours) (BUrbPlan(Hons)) programmes do not accept Discretionary Entrance applicants.

-1. An audition can include evaluations of one or more recorded and/or live performance elements.
+* An audition or workshop/interview can include evaluations of one or more recorded and/or live performance elements.
+For more information, please see:

 Phone: +64 923 5025 (within Auckland)